What to lookout for when calibrating - LightSpace CMS, Calman, and DisplayCal/Argyll

 (Shading has been added to the graph to aid visualisation)

 Another way to visualise the difference in overall accuracy is to use the Delta-E range selection drop-down menu, and cycle through the whole Delta-E range in 0.5 step increments.
 This very visually shows where the errors are.
-Ideally all errors should be in the first and second steps, as that means there would be no errors below 1.0 Delta-E. While that is near impossible on any display, the LightSpace CMS results do show a very good level of overall calibration, while Calman and DisplayCal/Argyll show a greater range of Delta-E errors.
+Ideally all errors should be in the first and second steps, as that means there would be no errors above 1.0 Delta-E. While that is near impossible on any display, the LightSpace CMS results do show a very good level of overall calibration, while Calman and DisplayCal/Argyll show a greater range of Delta-E errors.

 Note: This calibration comparison was performed with the newer i1 Display Pro OEM RevB, which has better capabilities than the older original i1 Display Pro, as used for the previous Calibration Comparison, and in conjunction with changes made to the LightSpace CMS 'Colour Engine' has resulted in the far more even Delta-E distribution as seen here.